29 BEAUTIFUL NATURAL LANDMARKS IN AUSTRALIA

 While many refer to Tasmania as the Apple Isle we like to think of it as the walking state.
 There are so many amazing multi-day walks to do in this Tassy that you could easily spend months exploring our smallest state.

 On the East Coast of Tasmania, the Bay of Fires is one of the most iconic and striking natural landmarks of the Apple Isle.
 Stretching 50km from Binalong Bay to Eddystone Point, the Bay of Fires is renowned for its fiery rocks.

 Tasmania is beautiful any time of year, even in winter when you have crisp and clear light.
-Due to its position in the far south, the skies are often heavy with clouds though.
-If you are very keen to capture the orange rocks of the Bay of Fires, make sure you pick a sunny day, so the colours are at their best.
+Due to its position in the far south, the skies are often heavy with clouds, though.
+If you are very keen to capture the Bay of Fires’ orange rocks, make sure you pick a sunny day, so the colours are at their best.